ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/1_Kamuichikap_Shirokanipe.md

 I gave each of them two or three beautiful *inau*.

 Looking at that Ainu village, it is now at peace.
-The people live in harmony, and the *Nispha*
+The people live in harmony, and the *Nishpa*
 Becomes the village head.
 His son is now grown up,
 With his wife and his child.